lithiaa/lithiaa/README.md

 ## Welcome to my profile, king👑

 ### About Me
 My name is Indra, also known as Lithia.
-I'm focusing on back-end developer and database engineer.
+I'm focusing on back-end developer and quality assurance.
 I like playing games and watching anime.

 ### Tech Stack
 ![JavaScript](https://img.shields.io/badge/-JavaScript-05122A?style=flat&logo=javascript)&nbsp;